-- 1. Navigate to NETWORK | DNS > DNS Security. - 2.
+- 1. Navigate to POLICY | DNS Security > Settings. - 2.
+Hover over to the DNS Tunnel Detection tab. - 3.
 Click on the Detected Suspicious Clients Info tab.

 This table is populated only if DNS tunnel detection is enabled.
 Hosts are dropped only if blocking clients DNS traffic is enabled.
-For more information, refer to Configuring DNS Tunneling Detection.
+For more information, refer to Configuring DNS Tunnel Detection.

-Creating DNS Tunnel Detection White Lists
+Creating White list for DNS Tunnel Detection